Transipedia/kmerexplor/README.md

 - wether the data are contamined by HeLa, mycoplasma is present or not, or other viruses such as hepatitis B virus
 - specie

+Other type of information can be queried, using ``-l/--list`` then ``-b/--builtin-tags``.

 `KmerExploR` uses a set of reference specific kmers designed with Kmerator (https://github.com/Transipedia/kmerator).

-For general usage, we will use the provided set of kmers.
-Howerver, it is also possible to create your own kmers reference file to have specific informations on you samples such as request on a particular specie.
+For general usage, we will use one of the provided sets of tags.
+Howerver, it is also possible to create your own tags reference file to have specific informations on you samples such as request on a particular specie.

 This code is under **GPL3** licence.